jpsheehan/ocaml-edit/README.md

 ### Tech Debt
 - [x] Refactor document lines as own module (refactored as `Doctext`)
-- [ ] Refactor entire rendering context (window, renderer, etc) as own module
+- [x] Refactor entire rendering context (window, renderer, etc) as own module
 - [x] Refactor cursor module to do operations on `cursor_pos` instead.
 May want to declare own module so it is testable?
 - [ ] Lift all SDL references to the outside of the program
+  - [x] Lift everything except for the events system
+  - [ ] Lift the event system

 ### Bugs